 Apple Podiatry Group

 Did you know that walking a mile puts as much as 60 tons of stress on each of your feet?
 Since this pressure can certainly lead to chronic heel pain, schedule an exam with Jarna Rathod-Bhatt, DPM, and Rahul Bhatt, DPM, of Apple Podiatry Group to get started on heel-pain treatment right away.
-Book your heel-pain evaluation at the practice’s Arlington, Flower Mound, or Irving, Texas, clinic locations, either online or over the phone.
+Book your heel-pain evaluation at the practice’s Arlington, Flower Mound clinic locations, either online or over the phone.